Patrickmbaza/Complete-DevOps-project/README.md

 connect the cluster with the command

 ```
-aws eks update-kubeconfig --name zik-cluster --region us-east-1
+aws eks update-kubeconfig --name pat-cluster --region us-east-1

-#the name of my cluster is zik-cluster and the cluster is deployed in us-east-1 region
+#the name of my cluster is pat-cluster and the cluster is deployed in us-east-1 region
 ```
 ![main page](./images/cluster-connect.png)